centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 ssh centreonBI@@MONITORING_SERVER@
 ```

-Then exit the `centreonBI` session with `exit` or `Ctrl-D` of the two servers.
+Then exit the `centreonBI` session with `exit` or `Ctrl-D` on the two servers.

 In order to continue, relaunch the installation script (`/usr/share/centreon-bi/config/install.sh`) as above and answer **Yes** when prompted to proceed SSH exchange key.
-You will have an error when create USER because already exist.
-It's not blocking step.
+You will have an error when creating USER because it already exists.
+It is not a blocking step.

 ### ETL: Configuration